gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 # Basic Concepts

 In this section the version control system GIT and programming language Python is introduced.
-The goal here is to get a good understanding of the very basics in a relatively short time.
+The goal here is to get a good understanding of the basics in a relatively short time.

 ## Using a Version Control System